Stay Competitive: How to Create A SaaS Marketing Budget

 High-growth B2B SaaS and B2C companies spend a higher portion of their overall budget than low-growth companies.
 The graph below nicely illustrates the difference.

-Bootstrapped companies that have above the median growth increase the budget allocation to sales rather than marketing activities.
+Bootstrapped companies that have above-median growth increase the budget allocation to sales rather than marketing activities.
 Equity-backed companies allocate 15% of their budget to marketing activities.
 That’s a 5% jump or a 50% increase over the average.

 You can check out this article on SaaS Capital, where the data was gathered, for additional insights.